Skip to main content Skip to footer

 Resource management vs human resources

-Resource management is operational.
-HR handles people strategy and compliance.
-HR manages hiring, benefits, performance reviews, and company culture.
-Resource management handles how employees spend their time and what they deliver.
+HR focuses on people strategy and compliance — hiring, onboarding, benefits, performance reviews, and culture.
+Resource management focuses on how those people spend their time and where their skills create the most value.

 Collaborative success